oroinc/documentation/backend/bundles/commerce/CMSBundle/content-widgets/how-to-create-content-widget-type.rst

 We are going to illustrate how to create a content widget type to render the copyright.
 It should have an option to control the display format (short or long).

-You can create a content widget type in four steps:
+You can create a content widget type in four steps outlined below.

-.. contents:: :local:
-   :depth: 1

 1. Extend *AbstractContentWidgetType*
 -------------------------------------

-To implement a new content widget, create a class that stores content widget type configuration and renders the content widget.
+To implement a new content widget, create a class that stores content widget type configuration, and renders the content widget.
 The class should extend *AbstractContentWidgetType*.

 .. code-block:: php
     :linenos: